-- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points)

+Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points)

+No, there are no improvements to planetary health education in progress.
+(0 points)

-Prof Deborah Gill and Dr Faye Gishen have worked to establish the SSC on Sustainability & Climate Change in Healthcare in Year 1, and also additional teaching on sustainability in the new core Citizenship Toolkit module.
+Prof Deborah Gill and Dr Faye Gishen have worked to establish teaching on sustainability in the Year 1 core Citizenship Toolkit module.